finbourne/workflow-sdk-csharp-preview/sdk/docs/WorkersApi.md

 <a id="getworkerresult"></a>
 # **GetWorkerResult**
-> GetWorkerResultResponse GetWorkerResult (long runId)
+> GetWorkerResultResponse GetWorkerResult (Guid runId)

 [EXPERIMENTAL] GetWorkerResult: Get the status of a specific run of a worker with any relevant results